emery97/MAD24_P02_Team3/README.md

 # Ticket Finder App Stage 1 Features

+## Login/Register Page

+- **Login/Register Fragment**:
+  - Provides a fragment that allows users to choose to login or register.
+  - Offers a seamless transition between login and registration forms.

+- **Firebase Integration**:
+  - Account information is checked through Firebase.
+  - Newly created accounts are updated in Firebase for secure management.

+- **Forget Password Option**:
+  - Available in the login fragment.
+  - Prompts a dialogue box asking users for their email.
+  - Users can press the cross to exit the dialogue.

 ## Home Page
 - **Consistent Header**:
   - The header remains visible and consistent across all pages.